Prepare for the CISA exam with the ISACA Athens Chapter and ISACA Accredited Trainers

-This is the official CISA Prep Course offered by the ISACA Athens Chapter in association with the Hellenic American Union.
-It is given by ISACA accredited trainers in accordance with ISACA’s Accredited Training Program launched in September 2017.
+Attend the official CISA Prep Course offered live online by ES Learning, an ISACA Accredited Training Organization (ATO) in association with the Hellenic American Union, and prepare to ace the CISA exam.
+This CISA Prep course is presented by ISACA accredited trainers in accordance with ISACA’s Accredited Training Program.

 The CISA Prep course provides an in-depth knowledge on the following five CISA domains that are covered on the CISA exam.